Extending half a mile into Lake Michigan, Navy Pier is one of Chicago’s most popular attractions.

 Ogden Plaza Self Park, 300 N Water St

-A little closer, this garage is about half a mile from the entrance to the pier.
+A little closer to Navy Pier, this garage is about half a mile from the entrance.
 The trolley also has a close stop to this garage at Illinois St. and McClurg Court.

 While you can park on the street to get to Navy Pier, it’s not recommended unless you’re only going to be there for a couple of hours.

 The hardest part is finding a spot, and then once you do it’s almost as expensive as a hotel valet.

 Parking meters in Streeterville, the neighborhood adjacent to Navy Pier, costs $4.50 an hour, and that can add up quickly.

 Chicago’s parking meters accept credit and debit cards as well as coins.
 You’ll receive a printed receipt that you put on your dashboard.
 If you do park on the street a better option is to download the ParkChicago app.

 With this app, you can pay for your parking and if you get close to the expiration you might be able to extend your time.
 There’s no fee if you purchase the maximum time allowed for that meter.
 If you park for less than that then it will cost you $0.35 extra.
 Visit parkchicago.com for more information.

 Discounted parking services have provided alternatives to the standard parking options in Chicago.
 You can search and pay for your parking in advance and it’s often much cheaper than if you were to just drive up to the garage or lot.

 Entering and exiting garages is often done with an app on your phone, and other spots will use your license plate number to verify your spot.